AJ Styles: Various alliances (2007–2009)

-Styles aligned with Christian Cage for Lockdown, forming Team Cage (later Christian's Coalition), who were defeated by Team Angle at Lockdown.
-Styles teamed with Tomko to face Sting and Abyss at Victory Road, but were defeated.
-At No Surrender, Styles and Tomko won a ten-tag team gauntlet match to earn a tag team title match at Bound for Glory against Team Pacman (Adam Jones and Ron Killings), where they defeated them to win the TNA World Tag Team Championship.
-They successfully defended against LAX on the November 1 episode of Impact! and at Genesis against The Steiner Brothers (Rick and Scott Steiner).
+Styles aligned with Christian Cage for Lockdown on April 15, forming Team Cage (later Christian's Coalition), who were defeated by Team Angle at Lockdown.
+Styles teamed with Tomko to face Sting and Abyss at Victory Road on July 15, but were defeated.
+At No Surrender on September 9, Styles and Tomko won a ten-tag team gauntlet match to earn a tag team title match at Bound for Glory on October 14 against Team Pacman (Adam Jones and Ron Killings), where they defeated them to win the TNA World Tag Team Championship.
+They successfully defended against LAX on the November 1 episode of Impact! and at Genesis on November 11 against The Steiner Brothers (Rick and Scott Steiner).
 Later that night, Styles and Tomko inadvertently cost Cage his match and helped Kurt Angle retain the world championship.
-Over the next few weeks, Styles struggled to choose between aligning Cage and Angle, until he joined The Angle Alliance at Final Resolution.
+Over the next few weeks, Styles struggled to choose between aligning Cage and Angle, until he joined The Angle Alliance at Final Resolution on January 6, 2008.